 Of course, it's entirely possible that some of your employees will be driven to succeed by financial targets and company goals, particularly when they're working in sales or marketing.
 However, it's not always the case.

 Some employees may be driven to reach performance goals simply because they want to keep their salary and benefits, and this shouldn't be surprising in the competitive labour market of today's world.
 While these employees aren't the most likely to perform at an above-average level, they're the easiest to lose when the benefits of the job begin to outweigh the stress they experience.

 Other employees are driven by their job giving them a sense of purpose and meaning .
-These employees will often be those with the best levels of performance as they connect their job with their own moral compass.
-However, when employees who are driven in this way don't get this motivating factor, they'll often leave in search of a new career.
+These employees will often be those with the best levels of performance as they connect their job satisfaction with their own moral compass.
+However, when employees who are driven in this way don't get motivating factors, they'll often leave in search of a new career.
 To these employees, financial targets rarely have the motivating factor you're looking for.

 How to Motivate Employees without Financial Targets

 The language your company and HR professionals use with your employees will always be an important factor that translates into financial results through how it influences their mindset, which in turn will influence how they behave at work.

 If your company focuses on business success and financial success in its communications, this will inevitably trickle down into managers talking about how their employees' performance affects financial results.
 More often than not, this results in managers giving employees financial targets to hit, which could negatively affect your efforts in establishing a motivated workforce.

 That's not to say that talking about financial performance isn't important, as companies need to be financially sound to continue running.
 Instead, companies should make sure that their financial results aren't the only focus when they talk to their employees.

 For example, a recent study found that when employees learned about how the work of their team impacted outside individuals, those employees solicited more high-value donations than their counterparts in the control group.